john-lawniczak/Smart-Contract-Resources/README.md

 `describe ()` - function in [Jasmine](https://stackoverflow.com/questions/12209582/the-describe-keyword-in-javascript) framework used for testing

 `deterministic algorithm` - an [algorithm](https://en.wikipedia.org/wiki/Deterministic_algorithm) that, given a particular input, will always produce the same output, with the underlying machine always passing through the same sequence of states

+`Discrete Log Contracts (DLCs)` - blockchain-based protocols used to create secure and private smart contracts that rely on real-world events or off-chain data, without needing to trust a single oracle.
+They were initially proposed by Thaddeus Dryja, co-author of the Lightning Network paper.
+ - Transaction details remain private, as only contract participants and oracles know the details.
+ - Oracles can't manipulate or even know how their data is used.
+Parties don't need to trust an oracle fully—just their honesty in publishing data.
+ - DLCs scale well since most interactions occur off-chain.
+Blockchain is primarily used for settlement.

 `dutch auction` - a descending price auction; an auctioneer starts with a very high price, incrementally lowering the price until someone places a bid